 If you do own a quartz or battery operated watch, take care to get the battery changed very soon after it expires.
 Leaving a dead battery in your watch for extended periods of time can cause extensive damage to your watch as the battery will almost certainly leak it's corrosive material in the case.

 Bumps and Shocks

 Your Wilk Watchworks timepiece does have shock protection built into the movement, but it’s still best to avoid impact to the watch.
 Racquet sports like tennis or squash, and sports in which one uses a bat or club, including golf, can impart too much force onto the movement of your watch.
 It’s best to remove your watch when playing sports, when using power tools, or when participating in any other high impact activities.
 If you do notice that your watch is not running well or has completely stopped after a drop or severe shock, please contact us right away.

-For all Wilk Watchworks watches, it is recommended that you return it for maintenance every 5 years, or so.
+For all Wilk Watchworks watches, it is recommended that you return it for maintenance every 4 to 5 years, or so.
 Just like a motor vehicle, the oils and lubricants in your watch need to be changed to keep the wear on your movement down to a minimum, and some parts, like the mainspring and gaskets, will need to be replaced, to keep the watch running smoothly.
 If a full service is not performed from time to time, the watch can become damaged by the oils congealing or even drying up, broken parts failing, or seals becoming brittle and allowing moisture to enter the watch.
 This is likely to happen whether or not the watch is being worn.